anirudh-muthuswamy/Image_Manipulation_Java/README.md

 	b.Menu Items : On the top of our program window, we create a Menu Bar which provides the user all the functionalites supported in the program.
 		The remainder of the Main Frame is divided into 2 parts(leftPanel and imagePanel) in a columnwise fashion, creating demarkation between the image canvas and the left panel hich has to more panels aligned row wise(imageListPanel and HistogramPanel).(Component Type : JMenuBar)

-		b.i.
 		The Menu Items have Menu Options such as FILE ,FILTER ,TRANSFORM ,MODIFY.
 Each of these sub menu's have clickable menu options which are used to execute the command.

 	c.
 ImagePanel : This is the panel which houses the current image loaded in the program.
 Whenever an image is chosen from the imageList Panel,